andreventuravale/http-test/README.md

 ## Deviations from the original spec

+#### Global variables

+Variables starting with @@ are held in the global scope, whether variables starting with a single @ are held in the request-scope.

 #### The @name request variable

 Used as test title if present.
 This variable is optional.